Language Translation

 Students who develop a strong financial literacy are empowered to access available resources and develop sound decision-making skills to responsibly and effectively manage their personal finances in an ever-changing world.

-The 2024 Financial Literacy Standards Correlation Guide illustrates changes and any correlations between the 2011 Indiana Academic Standards (IAS) for Financial Literacy and the competencies of the Next Level Programs of Study (NLPS) course 4540 Personal Financial Responsibility, approved by the Indiana State Board of Education to satisfy the above-mentioned course requirement for students.
-The 2011 IAS for Financial Literacy and other related documents are in the Archive section, below.
+The 2024 Financial Literacy Standards Correlation Guide illustrates changes and correlations between the competencies of the Next Level Programs of Study (NLPS) course 4540 Personal Financial Responsibility approved to satisfy the graduation course requirement for students and the 2011 Indiana Academic Standards (IAS) for Financial Literacy..
+The 2011 IAS for Financial Literacy and other related documents are in the Archive section.